-While we wanted to build something for everyone, Bill helped us focus on what is attainable for now, knowing that in order for us to realize a big vision of expansion and replication across North America, we have to take our first steps, make them real and make them matter.
+While we wanted to build something for everyone like hookups nashville tn, Bill helped us focus on what is attainable for now, knowing that in order for us to realize a big vision of expansion and replication across North America, we have to take our first steps, make them real and make them matter.
 Clearly, there is not a one size fits all, but I so wanted to cast a net that could include everyone based on level of ability, price points, design preference and the list goes on.

 Other things to consider as you take your next steps to building community:

 - Connect: Get out of the “silo mentality” of one box for a specific age group and another for a different disorder.
 Organize by need, interests and complementary strengths to celebrate diversity that’s integrated, multi-level, multiagency and mutigenerational, producing richer experiences for everyone and also supporting a life trajectory versus a specific destination, allowing for changes and growth.